trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D18 - December 17, 2017
+Continued React from the Ground Up.
+Learned about Create React App, which was a game-changer for me.
+I absolutely hate Webpack.
+Began the next series of videos, which involve building apps that work with the Poke Dashboard API.

 ### R1D17 - December 16, 2017
 Finished JSX Transformer video in React from the Ground Up.
 Wrestled with Webpack.
 Was stumped until I Googled the error message and found a solution on StackOverflow.
 I should have started with Googling the error message; I would have saved a lot of time.